 Whatcom Community College welcomes all future students who are at least 18 years of age or who have graduated from high school or earned a GED certificate.
-Scroll down to the bottom of this page for more information about the application process for specific populations.
+Follow these five easy steps to prepare for your first day at Whatcom or select an option from the FAQs box below for more information about the application process for specific populations.

 Registration access times, for students who apply by the priority application date, are set approximately two weeks before the quarter starts.
-Students who apply after the priority date register during general registration.
+We'll send you an email reminding you to look up your access time online.
+New students who apply after the priority date register during general registration.

-WCC's financial aid process takes approximately 6-8 weeks, so eligible students should apply early.
-Awarding for a new school year (summer quarter through spring quarter) starts approximately May 1.
+The financial aid process takes approximately 6-8 weeks, so eligible students should apply early.
+We start posting financial aid awards for a new school year (summer quarter through spring quarter) starts approximately May 1.
 Visit Financial Aid for more information.

-Pay tuition by the corresponding deadlines to avoid the "drop for non-payment" process.
+Pay tuition.
 If your financial aid is not yet available or you are unable to pay the full tuition by the deadline, Whatcom offers a convenient tuition payment plan.

 Visit the College bookstore to purchase books and supplies!

 It's time to catch The Whatcom Wave, WCC's new student orientation!
-In one half-day, learn about the wealth of resources and services available to aid your success, such as financial aid, advising, student clubs, campus activities, and more.
-Meet other WCC students, instructors, and staff while getting acquainted with the campus before your first day.
+In this fun and informative half-day session, you'll learn about a wealth of resources and services such as financial aid, advising, student clubs, campus activities, and more.
+Meet other WCC students, instructors and staff while getting acquainted with the campus before your first day.